hojjang98/ML-Projects/README.md

 # 🧠 ML-Projects

-A collection of machine learning projects, covering real-world forecasting, structured competitions, and classical ML problems.
+A curated collection of machine learning projects including real-world forecasting, structured competitions, and classical problems.

+---

 ## 📁 Projects

  **sales-forecasting_smallbiz**
-Sales prediction for small businesses using public open data (e.g., energy consumption, POS).
-Focused on seasonal trends and time-series decomposition.
+Sales prediction for small businesses using public open data.
+→ Focused on time-series feature engineering and seasonal patterns.

  **scu_ai_competitions**
-Submissions and model experiments for AI competitions hosted by SCU.
+Submissions and model experiments for the **SCU AI Competition 2025**.
-Includes feature engineering, ensemble modeling (Voting/Stacking), Optuna-based tuning, and result tracking.
+→ Explores feature engineering, clustering, ensemble modeling.
-🏆 **Best Score**: Kaggle AUC `0.897686`
+🏆 **Best AUC**: `0.897686` (VotingClassifier with engineered features)

  **titanic-survival-prediction**
-Baseline-to-ensemble exploration on the Titanic dataset.
+Classic binary classification task on Titanic dataset.
-Experiments include logistic regression, tree models, and hybrid ensemble approaches.
+→ Used for baseline experiments and ensemble practice.

+---

 ## 🛠 Tech Stack

 - Python, Jupyter Notebook
-- scikit-learn, LightGBM, XGBoost
+- scikit-learn, XGBoost, LightGBM
-- pandas, matplotlib, seaborn
+- pandas, numpy, matplotlib, seaborn
 - Optuna (hyperparameter tuning)

-- KMeans (clustering-based feature creation)
+---

 ## 🚀 Purpose

-This repo is a personal machine learning sandbox for applying concepts to real-world and competition-style problems.
+This repository is a hands-on playground for practicing and validating machine learning workflows.
-Most projects are exploratory in nature and include full EDA, modeling, evaluation, and iteration.

-Some projects are from school-level competitions, with results and model development tracked for learning purposes.
+Each project includes steps like EDA, feature engineering, model training, evaluation, and iteration.

+It serves as a **learning record**, with code structured for reusability and experimentation.

+---

-## 📌 Note
+## 📌 Notes

+- Projects are standalone and modular.
-This repository is actively updated with new projects and experiments.
+- This repo is continuously updated as new experiments are added.
+- Some models (e.g., SCU submissions) include day-by-day experiment tracking.